-In normal water level conditions, no more than fifty (50) GUEST vessels are allowed on the RANCH at any given time.
-No GUEST vessels are allowed during extreme low or high-water conditions.
+During normal water level conditions, no more than fifty (50) VESSELS are allowed on the RANCH at any given time.
+No GUEST VESSELS, including Campground Guest Vessels, are allowed during extreme low or high-water conditions.
 "Extreme low" is defined as when the lake elevation is expected to be 740 feet or lower, and "extreme high" is when the lake elevation is expected to be 790 feet or higher.
-A modification to the normal number of fifty (50) GUEST vessels allowed is determined by the Board of Directors on an asneeded basis.
+Modifications to the normal number of fifty (50) GUEST VESSELS are determined by the Board on an as-needed basis.